-One year after its launch, Duke Energy’s Solar Rebate Program has paid almost $5 million to South Carolina customers who have invested in solar power at their residences or businesses.
-And the program isn’t done yet.
+Since 2014, Duke Energy’s Solar Rebate Program has paid almost $50 million to South Carolina customers who have invested in solar power at their residences or businesses.
 The rebates help pay the cost of installing solar panels, making the technology more accessible to the company’s 730,000 customers.

 One of those customers is Keith Murlless, who recently installed solar panels on top of his home in Lyman in Spartanburg County.